Tera0017/de-CryptOne/CryptOne_Unpacking.md

 * **0x7A**, Chunk Size

 \
-Once the “Junks” are removed, the decryption starts with a simple XOR-Key which increases by 0x4 in each round.
+After the removal of the junk data, the decryption starts with a simple XOR-Key which increases by 0x4 in each round.
 The initial XOR-Key is **0xA113**.

 ![](images/unpacking/02_crypt1_unpacking.png)

-Once the shellcode is decrypted, we can observe (_“This program cannot be run in DOS mode”_) that those data contained embedded an PE executable which requires a 2nd decryption.
+Once the shellcode is decrypted, we can partially observe _“This program cannot be run in DOS mode”_ where this data contains an executable which requires a second decryption.

 ![](images/unpacking/03_crypt1_unpacking.png)